The Best Thanksgiving Stuffing

 Step Four: Add the Chicken Broth

-Now, add the chicken broth which will be absorbed by the dried bread cubes.
+Now, add the chicken broth, which the dried bread cubes will absorb.
 I don’t use chicken stock.
 Stock is a thicker liquid, whereas chicken broth is a thinner and more flavorful liquid, which is what we are going for.

 Add The Broth